-MORE Power expansion awaits Senate nod
+More Power expansion awaits Senate nod

 A bill to expand More Electric and Power Corp.’s (MORE Power) franchise beyond Iloilo City has cleared the House of Representatives and now awaits Senate deliberation, bringing the company closer to serving more towns in the province.

-“The respective towns in the First District of Iloilo Province have passed resolutions requesting assistance in passing a measure that would allow them to be covered by MORE Power’s franchise area,” Garin said.
+“The respective towns in the First District of Iloilo Province have passed resolutions requesting assistance in passing a measure that would allow them to be covered by MORE Power’s franchise area,” Garin said on Tuesday.

 “This would enable residents to benefit from the fast, reliable, and modern electric power distribution services that MORE Power has been known to deliver.”